microsoft/microsoft-ui-xaml/docs/roadmap.md

 3. **Enabling other frameworks**
     * Providing the native implementation for other frameworks like [React Native](https://github.com/Microsoft/react-native-windows) when running on Windows

 The team recently released WinUI 3 Preview 2, which is an early pre-release that includes support for Win32 and UWP apps.
-Preview 21 is available for anyone to try out, but note that it has limitations and known issues, so it is not equipped for production apps.
-Get started or read more about Preview 2here:
+Preview 2 is available for anyone to try out, but note that it has limitations and known issues, so it is not equipped for production apps.
+Get started or read more about Preview 2 here:

 [WinUI 3.0 Preview 2 (July 2020)](https://docs.microsoft.com/windows/apps/winui/winui3/)